AlaaTaha32/ELCT918/Lab1 assignment/README.md

 For each explored configuration, the implementation measures:

-- Test accuracy
+- Test accuracy drop (%)
 - Test loss
 - Training time
-- Number of trainable parameters
+- Number of parameters, as a measure of computational cost

 The explored configurations are then analyzed using Pareto-optimality, considering model cost and accuracy drop as the two optimization objectives.